 Authorship will always become evident despite the dissolution of artists.

-better described by the word "paraphrase."
+co-opted readymades.
+What I do is better described by the word "paraphrase."
 This applies as much to the things I directly create as it does to the works based on models, as it's a classic technique.